-The insensitive leads, so named because they are unaffected by vibrations, are single-mode type optical cables.
-Fiber SenSys offers several single-mode cable configurations to satisfy a wide range of system implementations.
+The insensitive leads, so named because they are unaffected by vibrations, are distinguished by their gray or blue protective jackets.
 Like the sensor cable, the insensitive leads are made of optical fiber that is immune to RF and EMI energy.
 The insensitive leads are also weather resistant.
 These leads are used to transmit light from the APU to the sensor cable mounted in the protection zone and back again.